-True Colours: is personality testing at work useful, or even desirable?
+True Colours: is personality testing at work useful, or even desirable?by

 From the court of Henry VIII to the Reagan administration, the cast of someone’s horoscope has, throughout history, played a significant role in whether they have been perceived as viable, valuable talent.

 Are modern day psychometric tests any different – or any more robust?

 We love to play amateur psychologist, don’t we?
 It’s what keeps us hooked on soap operas and murder mysteries.
 It’s what keeps us entertained when we discuss our partners, families, friends or children.
 It’s what we do, and it’s what every civilisation, since the dawn of time it appears, has done in one form or another.

 It started with Fire, Earth, Air and Water.
 This was then translated into Choleric, Melancholic, Sanguine and Phlegmatic.
 Next stop was Intuiting, Sensing, Thinking and Feeling.
 Now we’re Red, Blue, Yellow and Green.